- Nonresidents can no longer buy houses in New Zealand

 New Zealand is a popular expat destination.
 New Zealand citizens are very friendly and welcoming but the government policies may not favor migrants as much.
 The New Zealand parliament recently made a change in its policies regarding property purchases by immigrants.

 This is known as the Overseas Investment Amendment Bill.
-Now, foreigners will not be able to buy existing houses in New Zealand.
+Now, foreigners will face restrictions in buying Property in New Zealand.

 Current Housing Situation in New Zealand